jo/webcryptobox-js/README.md

 ```

 ### Encryption and Decryption
-Encrypt and decrypt a message with aes-gcm.
+Encrypt and decrypt a message with aes-cbc.
 Also comes with helper functions to directly provide asymetric keys.

 #### `generateIv`
 Creata a random initialization vector for use with encryption: